Elensil/Facet_Graph_Convolution/README.md

 ## Tips

 - If you run out of memory at runtime, try to lower the value for MAX_PATCH_SIZE in settings.py.
 For training, you will have to re-generate training binaries with the new parameter, for it to take effect.
+- By default, the program will run without the two extensions presented at the end of the paper, i.e. with a loss on face normals only, and without multi-scale normal estimation.
+You can change this setting with the [...] parameter.
+If so, please be aware that:
+	- You will need to run the preprocessing step with this setting.
+(Data generated in this manner can be used for both modes, but they will take longer to generate and take up more space, which is why a lighter version is computed by default).
+	- Training will be longer, and you might need more data to get good results
+	- Results might look less smooth, and it might be tricky to get a better accuracy, depending on your data.
+Some potential leeway is still hard-coded.
+Do not hesitate to contact us for more in-depth tests.

 ## Citation
 If you use this code, please cite the following: